DanBlakeman/CV/README.md

 Each line of code we create is a legacy!
 Not just within the product, but of our time on earth!
 I'd like to be known for creating clean, simple to read, easily extended, beautiful code - that can be used to deliver real world value.

-- I spent over 200 hours at Makers Academy bootcamp, pouring as much best practice into my code as possible whilst learning.
-Check out my repo here:
+- Keen to learn new languages, frameworks and tools.
+Technologies i'm already comfortable with are: Ruby, Javascript, HTML (HAML), CSS (SASS), jQuery, Unix, AWS, Heroku, Sinatra, Rails, Node.js, Express.js, Angular.js, PostgreSQL, MongoDB, Git, API development.
+[See examples on my GitHub profile](https://github.com/DanBlakeman)
-- To keep the quality high we focussed on: TDD, RESTful practices, SOLID principles, OOD, XP principles such as pair programming, finding and using a style guide and continuous integration.
+- To keep the quality high I have focussed on: TDD, MVC, RESTful practices, SOLID principles, OOD, XP principles such as pair programming, version control and continuous integration.

 ### Agile